Wealthsimple review – Is it the best choice for investors in the UK?

 What are Wealthsimple's fees?

-Wealthsimple has a low cost fee strategy with the first £5,000 invested free for the first year and 0.7% per annum beyond that.
-This annual fee is reduced to 0.5% for clients who invest more than £100,000.
+Wealthsimple has a low cost fee strategy by charging just 0.7% per annum.
+However, you can get the first £10,000 of your money managed for free for the first year via this offer.
+The standard annual fee is reduced to 0.5% for clients who invest more than £100,000.
 There is an additional fee of around 0.2% which is charged by the underlying funds.
 This underlying fee is on a par with the likes of Nutmeg and Moneyfarm as shown in the next section.

 Fees are calculated on a daily basis using the closing balance on your portfolio for each day.
 The charges will be accrued and applied to the client's account on a monthly basis.